DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 # DPIPWE_Tools_Addin

 ## News
 * **Oct 2019.
+Release 7 v3.01.01.
 Previous versions of this software are no longer compatible with theLIST  as of 15 Oct 2019.**

 * **May 2021.
 Release 9 v03.03.00** is the last release compatible with ArcMap 10.6.
 It can be run by ArcMap 10.8 but will not run on latter versions of ArcMap